Raghu Babu

-Yerra Raghu, professionally known as Raghu Babu, is an Indian film actor and prominent comedian in Telugu cinema.
-Known for his impeccable comic timing and expressive facial acting, he has appeared in numerous Telugu-language films, primarily in supporting and comic roles.
+Raghu Babu is an Indian film actor and prominent comedian in Telugu cinema.
+He has appeared in numerous films, primarily in supporting and comic roles.

-Raghu Babu is the eldest son of veteran comedian and character actor Giri Babu.
+Raghu Babu is the eldest son of comedian and character actor Giri Babu.
 His native village is Ravinuthala.

 Over the years, he has established himself as a dependable comedic actor in the Telugu film industry.
-His performances have earned him critical acclaim, including a nomination for the prestigious Nandi Award.
+His performances have earned him critical acclaim, including a nomination for a Nandi Award.

-As of 2021, he serves as the General Secretary of the Movie Artists Association.
+As of 2021, he was the General Secretary of the Movie Artists Association.